ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 Recall `10 FORMAT("I have", I2, "apples")`. `I2` is an edit descriptor specifying an *Integer Edit* of width 2: when we `READ(*, 10)`, we expect an integer represented by at most two characters; when we `WRITE(*, 10)`, we print out an integer of at most two characters.

 Simply, edit descriptors describe "edits" that modify how we will either read from or write to different files.
-A good understanding of how `FORMAT` works involves understanding a good deal of what edit descriptors are available to us:
+A good understanding of how `FORMAT` works involves understanding a good deal of what edit descriptors are available to us.

 ### Data Edit Descriptors